nopnop2002/esp32-idf-sqlite3/mqtt/README.md

 There are many applications available on the Internet.
 I used [this](https://mqttx.app/) application.
 This application works not only on Windows, but also on Linux and Mac.
-There are many other applications available.
+Many other applications are available on the Internet.

 - Create table
 Type "CREATE TABLE test1 (id INTEGER, content);" and send.